UNITED STATES

 The Petito Services Agreement has an initial term of three years and is subject to automatic successive one-month renewals unless earlier terminated in accordance with its terms.
 The Petito Services Agreement may be terminated upon the Owner’s death or disability or by the Company or the Owner “For Cause” (as defined in the Petito Services Agreement); provided, however, that the base salary described in (i) of the foregoing paragraph shall survive termination through the three-year initial term and the royalty payments and incentive payments described in (ii)-(v) of the foregoing paragraph shall survive termination of the Petito Services Agreement.

-As the contingent consideration was negotiated as part of the transfer of assets, the contingent obligations were measured at fair value and included in the total purchase consideration transferred.
-Accordingly, the contingent consideration is classified as a liability at its estimated fair value at each reporting period with the subsequent change in fair value recognized as a gain or loss.
+As the contingent consideration was negotiated as part of the transfer of assets, the contingent obligation was measured at fair value and included in the total purchase consideration transferred.
+Accordingly, since the Applied Asset Purchase was accounted for as an asset acquisition and did not include contingent shares, the contingent consideration is classified as a liability at its estimated fair value at each reporting period with subsequent revaluations recognized as an adjustment to the intellectual property intangible asset and the earnout liability with a cumulative catch-up amortization adjustment.

 15 |